antiboredom/vidpy/README.md

 clip2.cut(start=2, end=4) # use clip2 from 2 to 4 seconds
 ```

-You can also play clips sequentially by adding `singletrack=True` as a parameter.
+You can also play clips one after the other (instead of all at the same time) by adding `singletrack=True` as a parameter to your composition.

 ```python
 composition = Composition([clip1, clip2], singletrack=True)